lvendrix/challenge-clustering/README.md

 ![](/Visuals/Visual_Scatter_Matrix.png)

 Based on this scatter-matrix, we started to play around with features that seemed interesting.
-For example here: 'hz_mean', 'a2_x_mean', 'a2_z_mean' with 3 clusters yield interesting results.
+For example here: 'hz_mean', 'a2_x_mean', 'a2_z_mean' with 3 clusters yield interesting results (score of 0.84).

 ![](/Visuals/Visual_3_features_original_gif.gif)